Back the the FluidProp main page>>

 Easy to use

 FluidProp is easy to use.
 It is accessible as a plug-in from Excel and OpenOffice Calc.
-It is available under both Linux and Windows (both 32 bits and 64 bits) and through its COM and .NET interface, it is easily accessed from common tools such as Matlab/Simulink, Maple, Modelica and most common programming languages (Fortran, C, C++).
+It is available under macOS, Linux and Windows (both 32 bits and 64 bits) and through its COM interface, it is easily accessed from common tools such as Matlab/Simulink, Maple, Modelica and most common programming languages (Fortran, C, C++).
 In addition, a CAPE-OPEN interface is available for ease of use in the process industry.

 A thermodynamic model for each situation